benlavalley/meteor-mandrill/README.md

   port: 587,  // defaults to 465 for SMTP over TLS
   host: 'smtps.mandrillapp.com',  // the SMTP host
-  // baseUrl: 'https://mandrillapp.com/api/1.0/'  // update this in case Mandrill changes its API endpoint URL or version });
+  // baseUrl: 'https://mandrillapp.com/api/1.0/'  // update this in case Mandrill changes its API endpoint URL or version
+  // protocol: "smtps" // by default will put smtp unless port 465 (in that case smtps), you can override it here });

 // Meteor method code